jxcinta/3D_reconstruction/readMe.md

-Testing 3D reconstruction using a disparity map and stereovision methods.
+Experimenting with 3D reconstruction in openCV using a disparity map and stereovision methods.
 The dataset the image is taken from can be found from https://vision.middlebury.edu/stereo/data/